GUIDES & RESOURCES

 Concerned about data privacy?
 Your smart meter is nothing to worry about.

 Your smart meter only collects data on how much electricity your home has used in a certain time period.
-It encrypts and then transmits this data, along with your meter ID number, to your Energy Provider over secure networks.23
+It encrypts and then transmits this data, along with your meter ID number, to your Energy Provider over secure networks.

 Your smart meter doesn’t collect any personal information about you, including your name or address.
 Once your Energy Provider receives the encrypted data, they match the meter ID number with your account details in their own system to ensure that you are correctly billed.
-All information collected by your smart meter is protected by the National Electricity Law and the Australian Government's Privacy Act 1988.24

 Where can I find an energy plan that uses smart meters?